-Almost twenty-five percent of the 2015 General Fund resources are estimated to come from property taxes.
-Assessed valuation is expected to increase 2.0% to build the 2015 budget.
-One mill of property tax is expected to generate approximately \$873,684 in 2015.
 However, due to late payments and protests of property tax values, the budget assumes only 97.3% of property tax revenues will be received.
-A mill levy increase of 1.23 mills is recommended to generate \$1,682,042 in additional property tax revenue in 2015.
-The mill levy will provide additional resources for increased costs of employee retirement and healthcare, merit increases for all eligible employees, a 1% general wage adjustment for MOU covered employees, operations of the new Peaslee Technical Training Center, the Douglas County Senior Services Reinvent Retirement campaign, and one additional Sergeant in the Police Department.
+A mill levy increase of 1.85 mills is recommended to generate \$1,682,042 in additional property tax revenue in 2015.
+The mill levy will provide additional resources for increased costs of employee retirement and healthcare, merit increases for all eligible employees, a 1% general wage adjustment for MOU covered employees, operations of the new Peaslee Technical Training Center, and one additional Sergeant in the Police Department.